SenteonLLC/senteonllc.github.io/docs/index.md

 **Post-Install**

-After Command Center has finished installing, it can be accessed by searching "Senteon Command Center" in Windows Search or directly at `C:\Program Files\Senteon\CommandCenter\SenteonCommandCenter.exe`.
+After Command Center has finished installing, it can be accessed by searching "Senteon Command Center" in Windows Search or directly at:

+ `C:\Program Files\Senteon\CommandCenter\SenteonCommandCenter.exe`

 ## Step 2: Create a Managed Account for the Organization